 Facilities range in size from large power plants that supply many consumers with electricity to small and micro plants that individuals operate for their own energy needs or to sell power to utilities.

-Although definitions vary, DOE defines large hydropower as facilities that have a capacity of more than 30 megawatts.
+Although definitions vary, DOE defines large hydropower as facilities that have a capacity of more than 30 megawatts (MW).

-Although definitions vary, DOE defines small hydropower as facilities that have a capacity of 100 kilowatts to 30 megawatts.
+Although definitions vary, DOE defines small hydropower as projects that generate 10 MW or less of power.

 A micro hydropower plant has a capacity of up to 100 kilowatts.
 A small or micro-hydroelectric power system can produce enough electricity for a home, farm, ranch, or village.